Softhook/OpenMind/README.md

 - Click a connection to select it
 - With a connection selected, press Space to reverse its direction

-## Easter Egg: Thrust Game 🎮
+## Easter Egg 🎮

 OpenMind includes a hidden mini-game!
-Press **Shift+T** to launch a classic thrust-based space shooter.
-Use arrow keys to fly your ship, spacebar to fire bullets, and try to survive against gravity and other players in multiplayer mode.
-Press **Shift+T** again to return to your mind map.
-[Read more about the game →](docs/ThrustGame.md)